fossas/fossa-cli/docs/walkthroughs/debugging-your-integration.md

 ```

 Note that the output is likely to be very noisy: our project discovery process is very lenient,
-nd can produce many false-positives.
+and can produce many false-positives.
 False-positive projects almost always fail during the dependency analysis step,
 so we don't show analysis failures by default.